 You may send cards for VA3DXA and VY0PW via bureau or direct.
 For direct qsl requests please note that return postage from Canada to overseas is 2 green stamps or one new IRC; US locations one green stamp please.

 I am now semi retired and still do some consulting in my old field, but have more time to attend to my other hobbies and travel with my xyl and play with the grand children.

 Beside the radio hobby I very much enjoy being a volunteer in the aircraft restoration shop of the National Air Force Museum of Canada, attached to the RCAF Air Base at Trenton, not far from my home.
 At present we are working on an Avro Anson Mark II, a twin engine multi purpose trainer from the last war and a twin engine Lockheed Hudson.
-A Beech 18 will be next.
-It is like model building, just on a much bigger scale.
+A Beech 18 and the prototype of the Avro Tutor will be next.
+It is like model airplane building, just on a much bigger scale.

 NEC AR2 Receiver 8-21Mc built in 1940Ser No 244 Bendix TA-12G 40W AM/CW transmitter Ser.
 No 1316